Federal Sanction Checks

 Drexel University’s covered entities will conduct federal sanction list screening as follows:

 - All prospective new Faculty and Professional Staff Members of Drexel University’s covered entities will be checked against the sanction list when determined to be a “finalist” for the position being considered but prior to being offered the position.

-- Ongoing sanction checks are conducted on all of Drexel University’s covered entities current Faculty or Professional Staff Member and vendors to Drexel University covered entities on a quarterly basis.
-(January 1, April 1, July 1, October 1)
+- Ongoing sanction checks are conducted on all of Drexel University’s covered entities current Faculty or Professional Staff Member and vendors to Drexel University covered entities on a monthly basis.

 Sanctions Checks include the following federal lists, which may be updated from time to time to comply with applicable federal and state law: